 The Company entered into an agreement with another group undertaking during a prior year, to share and cap the losses recognised by that company in relation to one of its problematic construction contracts.
-All forecast losses were provided for in prior years, and hence no losses were recognised through the profit and loss account during the current period end.
-An intercompany payable of \$759,000 (2020: receivable of \$407,000) has been included within creditors, amounts owed to group undertakings in respect of amounts outstanding in this regard, and a provision of \$nil (2020: \$407,000) exists at the balance sheet date.
+An intercompany payable of \$1,159,000 (2021: payable of \$759,000) has been included within creditors, amounts owed to group undertakings in respect of amounts outstanding in this regard.

-In the current year the Company received a dividend of \$492,000 from AECOM Belarussia.
+In the current year the Company received dividends of \$1,030,000 from AECOM Belarussia and CHF 55,000 (\$58,000) from AECOM Switzerland AG.